openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

    :alt: The data collection process in CEO
    :align: center

 Continue answering questions until you reach the last plot.
-When you have finished answering all of the questions, navigate to your Institution’s page.
+When you have finished answering all of the questions, navigate to your Institution's page.

 .. note::